leezer94/TIL/Udemy/JS-Bootcamp/README.md

 - `This` is a reference to an object and that object represents the current execution

 - in the object using this lead us to window ,

+---

+## DOM

+- The Dom jis a javaScript representation of a webpage
+- It's your JS `window` into the contents of a webpage
+- It's just a bunch of Objects that you can interact with via JS